Welcome to Archives & Manuscripts

 For PDF documents - obtain free Adobe PDF reader here.

-Finding aids guide researchers in the use of archival holdings that have been prepared for research.
+Descriptive guides help researchers in the use of archival holdings that have been prepared for research.
 Many of the finding aids to the holdings of the State Archives are available on the Web at TARO (Texas Archival Resources Online).

 Processed State and Local Records and Processed Manuscript and Photograph Collections are indexes to the finding aids of the prepared holdings of Texas State Archives.
 The indexes include finding aids available only in print in the Archives search room as well as links to those finding aids that are also available on the Web at the TARO site.